hanyuone/Ways-to-NOT-make-money/README.md

 # Ways to NOT make money
 A basic Python 2.7.9 Cookie-Clicker style (incremental) game.

+NOTE: This game currently requires the user to download Python to run.
+An executable file will be posted sometime in the future!

 Line Amount: 260 lines (and counting!)

 Version: 0.2-2 (fixes required)